Git Under the Hood, How it Actually Works

 Next time you type git commit, remember:

 You’re not “saving changes”.
-You’re minting a new immutable object into a beautifully designed content-addressable universe.
+You’re adding a new immutable object into a beautifully designed universe.